FroggedTV/grenouilleAPI/header.md

 * If the application is a web based application where the user needs to login, this application will use the `RefreshTokenGetWithSteam` endpoint to get a `JWT`.
 * In other cases, the application with use an application key to get a `JWT`, using `RefreshTokenGetWithKey` endpoint.

 Refresh tokens are long lived (60 days) and must be saved in a secured place.
 They give access to `AuthTokenGet` endpoint, generating a Auth token.
-This token is short lived (1 hour) and contains user scopes (endpoint restrictions).
+This token is short lived (15 min) and contains user scopes (endpoint restrictions).

 ### Parameter format